b1tdestr0yer/ReputationRecon/client/README.md

-# ReputationRecon Client
+# Secure Your App Health Client

-This is the TypeScript/React frontend for the ReputationRecon Security Assessment Tool.
+This is the TypeScript/React frontend for the Secure Your App Health Security Assessment Tool.
 A modern, professional security assessment interface with dark mode, cache browsing, and real-time search capabilities.

 ## Setup